Activity 5: Life-size Affirmation Portraits

 Today we're going to practice recognizing the worth and dignity of each person here and looking at each other with awe.
 We're going to notice and write things we like about each person here.
 The things we see when we look at each other with awe will be part of each person's affirmation portrait.

 Lead a brief brainstorming to draw out some things the children can say and write about each other.
 Make it very clear that they can only say positive things about one another.
-Model affirmations by saying things like, "I've noticed that May often shares things with her friends," "Sammy's friendly smile makes me feel happy," "Joy's really good at playing soccer," or "Terence draws very realistic dragons."
+Model affirmations by saying things like, "I've noticed that May often shares things with friends," "Sammy's friendly smile makes me feel happy," "Joy's really good at playing soccer," or "Terence draws very realistic dragons."

 Explain that children will write on one another's affirmation portraits.
 Tell them they may write a whole sentence ("You are creative,") or just a word that describes the person ("creative").
 Write some key words on the newsprint for children to copy.
 Ask if children want any particular words include on your list.
 Common words might be: friendly, creative, loyal, kind, helpful, gentle, or courageous.
 Encourage the kids to really think about each child when they choose what they will write on his/her portrait.